yahdielo/UniSwap/README.md

 this repo will hold the basic logic on how to create a smart contract to interact with uni swap and perform swaps of ERC-20 tokens.

-* todo: create POOL contractß
+* todo: create POOL contract

 ## SwapTokenContract